The Secrets of Sublimation: A Guest Blog from Studio Kado

 Now, you may have heard of people using regular paper for sublimation, for example laser copy paper.
 It’s possible to use laser copy paper because it’s formulated to withstand the high heat of your heat press.
 The question is if inkjet heat transfer paper can hold and release the ink well enough, however.

+Some people ask me if you can use photo paper for sublimation: I can say this: photo paper cannot withstand the high temperature of your heat press, so this is a no-go.
+My experience is, that when you want the best results for your printed products, please stick with the sublimation paper to print on!
 In some cases, you surely can try copy paper, but make sure you use some butcher paper or a cover sheet to protect your heat press from ink that is bleeding through the paper while pressing….

 I did some 100% polyester products with prints made on copy paper and they came out fine, but keep in mind that not all products give good results!
 Sometimes you just have to play around!